SWeav02/baderkit/README.md

 results = bader.results_summary
 ```

 In addition to the Python interface, BaderKit can be run from the command line.
-Currently only VASP files are supported.
 1. Activate your environment with BaderKit installed
 2. Run `baderkit run CHGCAR -ref CHGCAR_sum`

-Additional methods can be obtained by running `baderkit run --help`.
-Eventually, I intend to add replicas of the methods available in the Henkelman group's code.
-I also plan to add support for .cube files and a helper function for creating CHGCAR_sum reference files.
+Additional arguments and options can be viewed by running `baderkit run --help`.

 ## Contributing